vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 ### Command-line Arguments
 ```
   -h, --help            show this help message and exit
--p PATH, --path PATH  Path to the project's root directory.
-Defaults to the current directory or prompts if the current
-                      directory is not a project.
+  -p PATH, --path PATH  Path to root directory of project.
+Defaults to the current directory, or prompts if current directory is not a project.
+  -r [REGISTRY_TAG], --registry-tag [REGISTRY_TAG]
+                        The full container registry tag where the container image will be stored (overwrites config file).
+  --registry-username REGISTRY_USERNAME
+                        The container registry username.
+  --registry-password REGISTRY_PASSWORD
+                        The container registry password.
   -i, --insecure-collector-communication
-                      If this flag is present, communication between the VMware Aria Operations collector and the adapter will be
+                        If this flag is present, communication between the collector (Cloud Proxy) and the adapter will be unencrypted.
+If using a custom server with this option, the server must
-                      unencrypted.
-If using a custom server with this option, the server must be configured to listen on
+                        be configured to listen on port 8080.
-                      port 8080.
 ```

 ### Interactive Prompts